Real-World Humanoid Locomotion with Reinforcement Learning: Materials and Methods

-We formulate the control problem as a Markov Decision Process (MDP), which provides a mathematical framework for modeling discrete-time decision-making processes with partially stochastic outcomes.
-The MDP comprises the following elements: a state space $S$, an action space $A$, a transition function $P(s_{t+1}|s_{t}, a_{t})$, which determines the probability of transitioning from state $s_{t}$ to $s_{t+1}$ after taking action $a_{t}$ at time step $t$, and a scalar reward function $R(s_{t+1}|s_{t}, a_{t})$, which assigns a scalar value to each state-action-state transition, serving as feedback to the agent on the quality of its actions.
+We formulate the control problem as a Markov Decision Process (MDP), which provides a mathematical framework for modeling discrete-time decision-making processes.
+The MDP comprises the following elements: a state space $S$, an action space $A$, a transition function $P(s_{t+1}|s_{t}, a_{t})$ that determines the probability of transitioning from state $s_{t}$ to $s_{t+1}$ after taking action $a_{t}$ at time step $t$, and a scalar reward function $R(s_{t+1}|s_{t}, a_{t})$, which assigns a scalar value to each state-action-state transition, serving as feedback to the agent on the quality of its actions.
 Our approach to solving the MDP problem is through Reinforcement Learning (RL), which aims to find an optimal policy that maximizes the expected cumulative reward over a finite or infinite horizon.

 In practice, estimating true underlying state of an environment is impossible for real-world applications.
 In the presence of a noisy observation space, the MDP framework needs to be modified to reflect the uncertainty in the observations.
 This can be done by introducing an observation space $O$ and an observation function $Z(o_t | s_t)$, which determines the probability of observing state $s_t$ as $o_t$.
 The MDP now becomes a Partially Observable Markov Decision Process (POMDP), where the agent must make decisions based on its noisy observations rather than the true state of the environment.
-The composition of the action, observation and state spaces is described in Section~\ref{sec:IV-B}.

-We illustrate our framework in Figure~\ref{fig:method} and provide a comprehensive description of the method below.
+The composition of the action, observation and state spaces is described in the following section.
+We illustrate our framework in Figure~\ref{fig:framework} and provide a comprehensive description of the method below.